-Student Attendance (ES, MS, HS) is measured by the percentage of all students absent less than 10% of days enrolled.
+Student Attendance (ES, MS, HS) is measured by the percentage of students absent less than 10% of days enrolled.
 Research supports that students who miss school are at risk for falling behind in school.
-Balfanz and Byrnes (2012) found that attendance strongly affects achievement and graduation rates.
+Balfanz & Byrnes (2012) found that attendance strongly affects achievement and graduation rates.
 Chang & Romero (2008) recommend a definition of chronic absence of 10% or more - excused or unexcused - of the school year.
 They found this definition did a better job of identifying the individual students with a pattern of chronic absence than the more common calculation of identifying students with a set number of days absent, without considering total days enrolled.
-Because this indicator measures chronic absenteeism, as opposed to average daily attendance, it is valid, reliable, and can meaningfully differentiate among schools.

-Beyond the Core (ES, MS) measures the percentage of all students earning a passing score in specified enrichment courses beyond the core that expose students to a well-rounded curriculum.
-The state will apply a consistent definition of "passing" statewide to include students that earn a 70 or greater on a numeric scale, a "pass" on a pass/fail scale, and greater than an F on an A-F scale.
-Additional statewide passing criteria will be adopted if additional grading scales are utilized.
-Content areas include fine arts, and world language, career exploratory, and computer science for elementary schools and fine arts, world language, physical education/health, and career exploratory, and computer science for middle schools.
-All courses eligible for this indicator are included in the state's course catalogue with State Board of Education approved standards or nationally-recognized standards (such as AP or IB).
-Additional content areas may be included at a future date and will follow the same criteria as described above.
+Beyond the Core (ES, MS) measures the percentage of students earning a passing score in specified enrichment courses beyond the core that expose students to a well-rounded curriculum.
+Content areas include fine arts and world language for elementary schools and fine arts, world language, physical education/health, and career exploratory for middle schools.
+Additional content areas may be included at a future date.
 A common theme across statewide stakeholder feedback opportunities was that parents and other community members want to ensure that students are exposed to a well-rounded curriculum.
-This indicator, similar to other "access to arts" indicators approved in other approved state ESSA plans, is a direct response to this overwhelming stakeholder feedback.

 Research supports that students who engage in arts education may have better academic outcomes and better school attendance than like peers (Cattrell, Dumais, & Hampden-Thompson, 2012; Fisk, 1999; Catrell, 1998).
 Second language learning is associated with higher academic achievement, enhanced cognitive skills, and enhanced global citizenship (Armstrong & Rodgers, 1997; Thomas, Collier, & Abbot, 1993; Lazaruk, 2007; Howard, 2002; Stewart, 2012; Maillat & Serra, 2009).
-The link between health/physical education and academic achievement is also supported through research (Dwyer et al., 2001; Field, Diego, & Sanders, 2001).
+The link between health/physical education and academic achievement is also supported through research (Dwyer et al, 2001; Field, Diego, & Sanders, 2001).

-Accelerated Enrollment (HS) Accelerated Enrollment measures the percent of 12th-grade students earning credit for accelerated enrollment via Dual Enrollment, postsecondary opportunities afforded through Senate Bill 2 enacted in July 2015, Advanced Placement (AP), or International Baccalaureate (IB), or Cambridge courses.
-The goal for this indicator will be set at the 75th percentile of school performance using 2018 data.
-Scores on this indicator will be adjusted by dividing school performance by the goal and multiplying by 100, with a maximum possible score of 100.
+Accelerated Enrollment (HS) Accelerated Enrollment (HS) measures the percent of graduates earning credit for accelerated enrollment via Move On When Ready (MOWR), postsecondary opportunities afforded through Senate Bill 2 enacted in July 2015, Advanced Placement (AP), or International Baccalaureate (IB) courses.
 Earning advanced credit through accelerated enrollment exposes students to college-level coursework and prepares them for their next steps.
-With AP, IB, and Georgia's Dual Enrollment program, students have access to a variety of academic and technical college-level courses.
+With AP, IB, and Georgia's Move On When Ready (dual enrollment) program, students have access to a variety of academic and technical college-level courses.
 In particular, the Georgia Virtual School (GaVS) offers AP courses, thereby ensuring that all students within the state have the opportunity to participate in AP courses.
-In 2015, state laws OCGA 20-2-161.3 and 20-2-149.2 removed barriers to dual enrollment participation (Dual Enrollment and Senate Bill 2) by simplifying multiple programs into one, expanding dual enrollment opportunities for students, allowing for full time or part time attendance, and expanding grade levels to include all 9th - 12th graders.
-Research shows that dual enrollment supports the transition from high school to college and improves postsecondary success (Barnett & Stamm, 2010; Karp et al., 2007).
+In 2015, state laws OCGA 20-2-161.3 and 20-2-149.2 removed barriers to dual enrollment participation (Move On When Ready and Senate Bill 2) by simplifying multiple programs into one, expanding dual enrollment opportunities for students, allowing for full time or part time attendance, and expanding grade levels to include all 9th - 12th graders.
+Research shows that dual enrollment supports the transition from high school to college and improves postsecondary success (Barnett & Stamm, 2010; Karp et al, 2007).